neonephos/outreach/topics/marketing/newsletter/august.md

 # NeoNephos Foundation Newsletter

 Welcome to our newest issue of the NNF Newsletter 📰!
-As we are in the closing months of an eventful summer, we are taking a look back on what happened in the month of **August**.
+As we are in the closing months of an eventful summer, let's take a look back on what happened in the month of **August**.

 ## KPI SIG Formed